Teller of tales, spinner of yarns and satirist of just about everything.

-Cynical romantic, subversive political satirist, social commentator, champion of the underdog – and brilliant one-man medicine show in the bargain – Randy Newman has been one of pop music’s secret hidden weapons for more than four decades.
+Cynical romantic, subversive political satirist, social commentator, champion of the underdog and brilliant one-man medicine show, Randy Newman has been one of pop music’s secret hidden weapons for more than four decades.

 Newman’s family eventually settled in Los Angeles, and by the time he was 17, Newman was working as a songwriter for a California publishing company.
-In 1962, when he was 18, he released his first single, “Golden Gridiron Boy.”
+When he was 18, he released his first single, “Golden Gridiron Boy.”
 The record was not a success, and Newman chose to focus on songwriting and arranging.
 Then the Fleetwoods recorded his song “They Tell Me It’s Summer” and released it as the B-side to their hit single “Lovers by Night, Strangers by Day.”
 That success gave Newman great exposure, and several other artists—including Gene Pitney, Jerry Butler, Jackie DeShannon, the O’Jays and Irma Thomas—began recording his songs.

 Newman released his first album, Randy Newman, in 1968.
 Though it was a critical success, it did not make the charts.
 Even so, numerous artists, including Alan Price, Van Dyke Parks, Dave Van Ronk, Judy Collins, the Everly Brothers, Claudine Longet, Dusty Springfield, Nina Simone, Lynn Anderson, Wilson Pickett, Pat Boone and Peggy Lee, covered his songs, and "I Think It's Going to Rain Today" became an early standard.

 Newman followed 12 Songs with Randy Newman Live.
-It was his first album to make the charts, hitting Number 191 on the Billboard album chart.
+It was his first album to make the charts, hitting Number One Hundred Ninety-One on the Billboard album chart.
 Newman also began moving into film music, writing the song “He Gives Us All His Love” for Norman Lear’s 1971 film Cold Turkey.

-In 1972, Newman released Sail Away.
-It was his first commercial success, hitting Number 163 on the Billboard chart.
+In 1972 Newman released Sail Away.
+It was his first commercial success, hitting Number One Hundred Sixty-Three on the Billboard chart.
 Linda Ronstadt and Ray Charles both covered the title track, and Three Dog Night, Joe Cocker, Etta James, Keb Mo and Tom Jones have all recorded another track from the album: “You Can Leave Your Hat On.”
 The album also included “Burn On,” a song about Cleveland’s Cuyahoga River catching fire.

 By this time, however, Newman was focusing more of his attention on writing music for films.
-His soundtrack for the movie Ragtime was nominated for two Oscars: Best Song and Best Score.
+His soundtrack for the movie Ragtime (1981) earned Newman two Oscar nominations: Best Song and Best Score.
 He also recorded the soundtrack to the 1984 film The Natural.
-Two years later, in 1986, Newman co-wrote the film ¡Three Amigos! with Steve Martin and Lorne Michaels.
+Two years later Newman co-wrote the film ¡Three Amigos!
+(1986) with Steve Martin and Lorne Michaels.
 He also wrote three songs for the film, and he provided the voice for the movie's famous singing bush.

 In addition to film scores, Newman continued his recording career, releasing the albums Land of Dreams (1988), Bad Love (1999), and Harps and Angels (2008).
 2011’s The Randy Newman Songbook, Vol. 2, featured re-recordings of some of his earlier songs.

-In addition to his Oscar Awards, Newman has won five Grammy Awards and was the recipient, in 2002, of the Recording Academy’s Governors’ Award.
-He has also received three Emmys: in 2004 for the title theme to Monk, in 1991 for songs composed for the series Cop Rock and again for Monk in 2010 for Best Original Lyrics and Music for the song “When I’m Gone” which appeared in the series finale.
-In 2010, Newman received a star on the Hollywood Walk of Fame.
+In addition to his Oscar Awards, Newman has won five Grammy Awards and was the 2002 recipient of the Recording Academy’s Governors’ Award.
+He has also received three Emmys: in 2004 for the title theme to Monk, in 1991 for songs composed for the series Cop Rock and again for Monk in 2010 for Best Original Lyrics and Music for the song “When I’m Gone,” which appeared in the series finale.
+In 2010 Newman received a star on the Hollywood Walk of Fame.